pip install wrds2pg --upgrade

 .

-An alternative approach that build on framework used in this book is to create your own PostgreSQL database and use that.
+An alternative approach that builds on the framework used in this book is to create your own PostgreSQL database and use that.
 While there are some set-up and maintenance costs associated with this, it’s actually fairly manageable using the steps we describe below.

 D.1.1 Installation steps